dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3145: Death penalty is a costly process with drawbacks.
+### T3145: The death penalty process is costly and time-consuming.

 |Support|
 |---|